GoogleCloudPlatform/iot-smart-home-cloud/firebase/README.md

         smarthome.id=$CLIENT_ID \
         smarthome.secret=$CLIENT_SECRET
     ```
+1. Goto firebase > Project settings > Service accounts
+    then download new service account key.
+    rename it as service-account.json

+2. Upload all files in firebase folder to cloud shell editor along with service-account.json file.

-1. Generate a unique string to be used as the HMAC-SHA256 secret to sign and
+3. Generate a unique string to be used as the HMAC-SHA256 secret to sign and
    verify JWT tokens.
 Add this value to the Firebase config environment:

     ```